hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/courses/cs355/overview/syllabus.md

 ## Learning Objectives

 Upon completion of CSI 355, you will be able to:
-* make sense of how the Internet and computer networks work.
+-   Make sense of how the Internet and computer networks work.
+-   Understand and describe the layered protocol model.
+-   Describe, analyse and evaluate a number of datalink, network, and transport layer protocols.

 ## Topics
-* Basic Concepts
+-   A Bit of History and Basic Concepts of Networks
-* Networking Fundamentals
+-   Networking Fundamentals
-* Application Protocol Design and Implementation
-* Network Security
-* Principles of Reliable Transport - Transport Layer
-* Routing and the Network Layer
-* Link and Physical Layers
+-   Network Applications, HTTP, FTP
+-   TCP and UDP
+-   Forwarding Routing

 ## Textbook
 -   **K**urose, J., **R**oss, K., *Computer networking: A top-down approach featuring the internet*, 7/8<sup>th</sup> Ed.
 Pearson Education, 2017/2021.